Windshield Replacement With Car Insurance: What’s Covered and What’s Not

 - An animal crashing into your windshield

-While most policies cover your windshield, we recommend that you double-check to see which events are covered, how much your windshield deductible is and whether all of your glass is covered.
+While comprehensive coverage usually pays for windshield damage, you should double-check which events are covered, how much your windshield deductible is and whether it covers all of your car windows.

 Does collision insurance cover windshield replacement?

-If your windshield is cracked during an accident that was your fault, your insurance will repair or replace it if you have collision coverage.
+Yes, if you cause an accident that damages your windshield, your insurance will repair or replace it if you have collision coverage.

-In fact, collision coverage protects your car from any damage that results from an accident you cause, whether it's with another driver or a stationary object, like a tree.
+Collision coverage pays for damage resulting from an accident you cause, whether it's with another driver or a stationary object, like a tree.

-Similar to comprehensive coverage, drivers usually have to pay a deductible for collision claims unless your insurance has a no-deductible windshield replacement program.
+Similar to comprehensive coverage, you usually have to pay a deductible for collision claims unless your insurance has a no-deductible windshield replacement program.

 Will someone else's insurance replace my windshield?

-There are two instances when someone else's insurance can repair your car:
+There are two instances when someone else's insurance will pay to fix your broken windshield:

-- If another person crashes into your car and the accident is their fault, their liability insurance should pay for any damage to your vehicle, including your windshield.
-You'll need to file a claim against the property damage liability portion of the other driver's auto insurance before the repairs can be made.
+In this situation, their liability insurance should pay for any damage to your vehicle, including your windshield.
+You'll need to file a claim against the other driver's auto insurance before you repair or replace your windshield.

-- If another person breaks your windshield and they have homeowners or renters liability insurance, you can make a claim against their policy.
-Both types of insurance include liability insurance, which is meant to cover expenses for things they damage.
+In this instance, you can make a claim against their policy.
+Both types of insurance include liability coverage, which pays for things they damage.
 However, you will have to prove to their insurance company that it was their fault.

 If your auto insurance includes uninsured or underinsured motorist property damage liability, your insurance will pay for glass damage caused by another person.

 The first thing to consider is the cost of the deductible versus repair costs.
-Insurers subtract your deductible from the total amount claimed, so if your deductible is greater than the price to repair or replace the windshield, you won't get anything from your insurer.
+If your deductible is greater than the cost to repair or replace the windshield, you won't get anything from your insurance company.

 Most deductibles for comprehensive or collision claims range from $50 to as high as $2,000.

-- If your deductible is more than $1,000, it is unlikely your windshield damage costs would exceed that amount, so filing a claim is usually not worth it.
+- If your deductible is more than $1,000, filing a windshield claim is usually not worth it.
+It doesn't usually cost more than $1,000 to fix or replace a standard windshield.

-- If your deductible is less than $1,000, you should get an estimate of the cost to repair or replace the windshield to determine whether the cost is higher than your deductible.
+- If your deductible is less than $1,000, you should get an estimate of the cost to repair or replace the windshield to decide whether the cost is higher than your deductible.

-Cracks that are over six inches long are considered unrepairable and need a full windshield replacement.
+Cracks over six inches long can't be repaired, so you'll need a full windshield replacement.

 Not only does replacing your windshield cost more, but the price also varies depending on your vehicle's size and style.
 The windshield on high-end or high-tech vehicles tends to cost more to replace.